 The Limits of Science

 In an effort to honor both the ancient universe and modern science, Wilcock implores his viewers to tap into their deep esoteric knowledge when seeking meaning.
-As with most matters of the divine, he asserts, there is, “a concerted effort to hide from the mainstream, scientific breakthroughs that would lead us in the direction of a universal consciousness.”
+As with most matters of the divine, he asserts, there is, “a concerted effort to hide from the mainstream, scientific breakthroughs that would lead us in the direction of universal consciousness.”

 Anyone who fully participates in a yoga session can confirm its power.
 However, the healing begins within and is ultimately still immeasurable.
 Each human possesses the will power to optimize wellness, practice healthy habits and create transformation, but yoga is not a pill to be swallowed.
-It is a powerful energy to be harnessed by faith, dedication and an open mind.
+It is powerful energy to be harnessed by faith, dedication and an open mind.